http4s/http4s/CONTRIBUTING.md

 ### Code of Conduct

-Discussion around http4s is currently happening on the [Gitter] as well as on [Github issues].
+Discussion around http4s is currently happening on [Gitter] as well as [Github issues].
 We hope that our community will be respectful, helpful, and kind.
-People are expected to follow the [Typelevel Code of Conduct] when discussing http4s on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Typelevel Code of Conduct] when discussing http4s on Github, Gitter, or in other venues.
 If you find yourself embroiled in a situation that becomes heated, or that fails to live up to our expectations, you should disengage and contact one of the [community staff] in private.
 We hope to avoid letting minor aggressions and